-Financial assets and liabilities are offset in the statement of financial position if Hypo has both the intention and a legally enforceable right to settle on a net basis, or to realize
+Financial assets and liabilities are offset in the statement of financial position if Hypo has both the intention and a legally enforceable right to settle on a net basis, or to realise the asset and settle the liability simultaneously.
+Derivative liabilities and receivables include accrued interest.

-42 Basic capital
+40 Basic capital

-The basic capital of the parent company of The Mortgage Society of Finland Group is EUR 5 million in accordance with its rules.
-The Board of Directors of The Mortgage Society of Finland decides on the amount, interest rate and repayment and other terms and conditions of additional capital made up of funds raised externally.
+The basic capital of the parent company of the Mortgage Society of Finland Group is EUR 5 million in accordance with its rules.

+The Board of Directors of the Mortgage Society of Finland decides on the amount, interest rate and repayment and other terms and conditions of additional capital made up of funds raised externally.
 The Mortgage Society of Finland is a mutual company governed by its member customers.